siddhantparadox/commandrex-cli/README.md

 ## Features

 - **Natural Language Command Translation**: Convert plain English to precise terminal commands
+- **Interactive Multi-Command Selection**: Choose from multiple suggested commands using arrow keys in a simple table interface
 - **Command Explanations**: Get detailed explanations of what commands do and how they work
 - **Safety Analysis**: Automatic detection of potentially dangerous commands with warnings
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux